AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 In Covalent, users can enforce dependencies between nodes by using the ``wait`` command.
 As seen in the ``preprocessing_workflow`` we are enforcing a ``parent-child`` dependency between the ``plot_images`` and ``visualize_images`` electrons via the ``ct.wait`` command.

-Behind the scenes, Covalent will create an ``edge`` connecting the two and synchronizing the execution thus eliminating the potential race condition.
+Behind the scenes, Covalent will create an ``edge`` connecting the two and synchronizing the execution thus eliminating the race condition.
+The workflow can now be dispatched to

-The workflow can now be dispatched to Covalent and its graph can be viewed at `<http://localhost:48008>`_
+Covalent and its graph can be viewed at `<http://localhost:48008>`_

 .. code:: python